itsamoreh/block-theme-starter/README.md

 This will use wp-scripts to watch for changes to your blocks inside `blocks/` and automatically rebuild them when necessary.
 The blocks are output to the `blocks-built/` directory.
 Make sure to enqueue the built blocks in the theme.

+## Theme Documentation

+The `docs` directory is where you can place documentation for your theme.

+Markdown files in `docs/editors` and `docs/developers`  will be parsed and displayed in the admin panel.
+This is a great place to explain how to use your theme, what features it has, and any other information that might be useful to your WordPress users.
+Place images in `docs/editors/img` or `docs/developers/img` directory and link to them in your markdown files.
+Use relative links.

+_Note_: You need to keep the table of contents in `developers/_index.md` and `editors/_index.md` up to date manually.